dimagi/commcare-hq/docs/toggles/toggles.rst

 available at ``https://<hq.server.url>/hq/flags/``.

-The CommCare Community of Practice urges all plugin maintainers to follow our best practices for :doc:`documentation <documenting>`.
+The CommCare Community of Practice urges all plugin maintainers to follow our best practices for :doc:`documentation <../documenting>`.
 Each commit should include a description of the functionality and links to relevant tickets.